REVIEWS BY RANKING REVIEWS BY TYPE REVIEWS BY BRAND SHOPPING IMPORTANT TIPS ARTICLES YOUR SAY SCOOPINGS THE FIRE HYDRANT

 The Dark Side of Dog Food Manufacturers

 So you thought you were feeding your pup the best dog food possible?
-And why wouldn't we believe it's a safe dog food brand when we see glamorous dog food labels with claims of the best dog food ingredient splashed all over the television and in glossy magazines?
+And why wouldn't we believe it's a safe dog food brand when we see glamorous dog food labels with claims of the best dog food ingredients splashed all over the television and in glossy magazines?

 Unfortunately, it's time for a reality check.

-Do yourself and your precious pooch a big favor.
-Study and compare dog food ingredients of cheap dog food brands with a top rated dog food, and see the difference for yourself.
 Do an informed dog food comparison, and don't allow yourself to be fooled.
-Read all our articles on how to choose the healthiest dog foods and, you too, will learn how to read between the lines and judge for yourself.
+Read all our articles on how to choose the healthiest dog foods and, you too, will learn how to read between the lines and judge for yourself what's really the best dog food for your pooch!

 At Dog Food Scoop, we're committed to helping keep you updated and informed, and prevent you and your furry friends from becoming innocent victims of an unethical dog food industry.